Ask a Question

 Horses

 The ranch horses are mostly American Quarter Horses, appaloosa and paints.
-They are calm natured, fit and strong, with a good head for cattle work.
+They are calm-natured, fit and strong, with a good head for ranch work.
 The horses live out on the hills surrounding the ranch year-round and it is truly an amazing sight to see them all come in first thing in the mornings.

 Riding